ARandomRui/LocalLink-Smart-Local-Services-Platform/README.md

 [![GitHub repository](https://img.shields.io/badge/GitHub-Repository-blue?logo=github)](https://github.com/ARandomRui/LocalLink-Smart-Local-Services-Platform)
 ## 📌 Project Overview
 **Local Link** is a local service provider platform designed to connect **service providers** with **customers** seamlessly.
 Built with **Flask, SQLAlchemy, and Flask-Login**, this project is ideal for **students, beginners, and learners** who want to understand how real-world service platforms are built.
-This project was also further maintained to fix several bugs and added several feature enhancement from the [original project](https://github.com/VaibhavRawat27/LocalLink-Smart-Local-Services-Platform)
+This project was also further maintained to fix several bugs and add several feature enhancement from the [original project](https://github.com/VaibhavRawat27/LocalLink-Smart-Local-Services-Platform).

 This platform can be considered:
 - ✅ A **mini-project** for academic purposes.